 Find your Mutual Support Group!

 To register to a Mutual Support Group, you simply need to send a registration e-mail to the corresponding mailing list.
 You will receive an e-mail requesting confirmation.
-Once you have confirmed your registration to the mailing list, you will be able to exchange e-mails with the other members of the Mutual Support Group, and be able to define with them when and how to meet.
+Once you have confirmed your registration, you will be able to exchange e-mails with the other members of the Mutual Support Group, and be able to define with them when and how to meet.
 You are of course free to leave the Mutual Support Group at any time: you simply need to send an e-mail to the de-registration address sent at the bottom of any e-mail of the mailing list.

 You will find below the registration links to the Mutual Support Groups, listed as per the moment in the week when their members are available.